rchu02/ACIT-2420-Assignment-1/README.md

 Use the following command,
 ```
-ssh-keygen -t ed25519 -f ~/.ssh/doctl-key -C "USERNAME"
+ssh-keygen -t ed25519 -f ~/.ssh/doctl-key -C <USERNAME>
 ```

-In this case the USERNAME can be your username or your email.
+In this case the `USERNAME` can be your username or your email.
 -  `ssh-keygen`: OpenSSH authentication key utility that is built in into your OS machine[^7].
 -  `-t`: Specifies the type of key to create.
 In this case it would be the default `ed25519`[^7].
--  `-f`: *filename* Specifies the filename of the key file[^7].
+-  `-f`: Specifies the filename of the key file[^7].
 -  `~`: The home directory[^7].
 - `-C`: Provides a new comment[^7].